 MIFC houses the Northeast Interagency Fire Cache and staff members from the cooperating agencies of the Minnesota Incident Command System (MNICS).
 MIFC services include the following.

-Dispatch Coordination Center
+Minnesota Interagency Coordination Center

 Supplies, equipment, personnel and aviation resources are dispatched from MIFC to incidents in Minnesota and nationwide.
 Often requests for resources need to be balanced between the need for personnel and equipment within Minnesota and out of state activity.
-In years of high fire incidence in the western states the center coordinates the training and dispatching of emergency personnel, as well as other resources needed such as strike teams of engines from both Wildland fire agencies and rural fire departments.
+In years of high fire incidence in the western states the center coordinates the training and dispatching of emergency personnel, as well as other resources needed such as strike teams of engines from both wildland fire agencies and rural fire departments.

 Wildfire Aviation Management

 Air tankers, helicopters, lead planes and small-engine aircraft to haul supplies, personnel and equipment are all part of Minnesota’s aviation resources during a normal fire season.
-The aviation group at MIFC trains individuals interested in helitac, air attack or air support positions.
+The aviation group at MIFC trains individuals interested in helitack, air attack or air support positions.
 Days off for contract aircraft, as well as individual contracts, are scheduled and coordinated by air staff.

 Fire Behavior Support